| | | | | |

 Direct Drive Wheelbases

 The Simucube wheelbase range covers three torque levels across two generations.
-The SC2 range (Sport 17 Nm, Pro 25 Nm, Ultimate 32 Nm) uses the established True Drive software and is widely available on the second-hand market at attractive prices.
+The SC2 range (Sport 17 Nm, Pro 25 Nm, Ultimate 32 Nm) uses the established True Drive software and is widely available on the second-hand market at attractive prices – including via the official Simucube Pre-Owned program.
 The SC3 range (Sport 15 Nm, Pro 25 Nm, Ultimate 35 Nm) uses the newer 23-bit absolute encoder, redesigned motor architecture, and requires the Link Hub for ecosystem connectivity.
 Every wheelbase in the range uses proper industrial servo motors with CNC-machined aluminium housings – the kind of build quality you can feel the moment you pick one up.

 products per page